 Key Assumptions - 2000 to 2004

-The projections are primarily driven by substantial increases in volumes of gas delivered to power and industrial customers, by growth in customers in each category of customer and by usage level per customer.
-Revenues are determined by a tariff regime that provides for a gas cost pass through with a margin for return on assets.
+The projections are primarily driven by substantial increases in volumes of gas delivered to power and industrial customers, by increase in the number of customers in each category and by higher usage per customer.
+Revenues are determined by a tariff regime that provides for a gas cost pass-through with a margin for return on assets.
 The cost of gas is assumed to escalate at the rate of inflation in Brazil.
-Forecasted revenues and costs are converted into US dollars at the exchange rates set for the above.
+Forecasted revenues and costs are converted into US Dollars at the exchange rates set forth above.

 The tables below set forth the projected number of customers, excluding power customers, and the forecasted usage per customer.